hyprcall/ctf-scripts/README.md

 This project is as much a learning vehicle as it is a tool.
 Built across multiple languages (bash, Python, C, and whatever comes next), each module reflects a skill being developed in parallel.
 Expect it to grow organically.

-The long term vision is a lightweightm, self-contained framework for tackling CTF challenges across all categories, with potential CVE POCs added as knowledge deepens.
+The long term vision is a lightweight, self-contained framework for tackling CTF challenges across all categories, with potential CVE POCs added as knowledge deepens.

 ## Current State